Single and Combination Remedies: Understanding the Difference

 ThroatCal® – soothing relief for sore throat symptoms

-What Are Individual (Single) Remedies?
+What Are Individual (Single) Homeopathic Remedies?

-Individual remedies are used one at a time, chosen for the whole person, not just the condition.
-In classical homeopathy, a remedy is selected by looking at:
+Individual remedies are used one at a time and are chosen for the whole person, not just the diagnosis.

 Physical symptoms

-Emotional patterns
+Emotional and mental patterns

-Triggers and how symptoms change
+Triggers and stressors

-Combination remedies are helpful in certain situations, but they are different from individualized homeopathic care.
-Knowing the difference helps you use homeopathy thoughtfully and with realistic expectations.
 If you’d like to understand how homeopathy approaches acute versus chronic situations, you can read more on my blog here: https://www.thefrenchhomeopath.com/post/acute-or-chronic-prescribing-umm-what-do-i-need

 A votre santé!